-- (1) Internal recharges have been incorrectly included gross in income and expenditure in the Comprehensive Income and Expenditure Statement.
-This adjustment nets down the recharge income against the matching expenditure item. - (2) The adjustment relates to an equal and opposite difference of £44m between opening cost/valuation and accumulated depreciation - (3) The adjustment relates to the correction of the accounting treatment for an investment in associate - (4) The bank reconciliation was performed as at Friday 29 March.
-Items in the bank reconciliation occurring between 29 and 31 March needed to be reflected in the ledger. - (5) Amounts were credited to the revaluation reserve where the credit should have reversed prior impairment and therefore been posted to the CIES surplus/deficit and carried to the Capital Adjustment Account. - (6) The council had incorrectly classified payroll expenses between the categories "Direct employee costs" and "Teachers pay" in the prior period.
+(1) Internal recharges have been incorrectly included gross in income and expenditure in the Comprehensive Income and Expenditure Statement.
+This adjustment nets down the recharge income against the matching expenditure item.

+- (2) The adjustment relates to an equal and opposite difference of £44m between opening cost/valuation and accumulated depreciation - (3) The adjustment relates to the correction of the accounting treatment for an investment in associate - (4) The council had incorrectly classified payroll expenses between the categories "Direct employee costs" and "Teachers pay" in the prior period.